 1999: A quieter run

 The Saturn SL1’s engine had some noticeable upgrades in the year 1999.
 However, these improvements did not bring about major changes in the engine’s output performance.
-Instead, it made driving the compact family sedan with less noise, vibrations, and emissions with improved fuel efficiency.
-Part of the changes were revised pistons for more solid fuel combustion, improved connecting rods for a more efficient engine performance, and crankshaft counterweight that promote firmer grip on the pistons.
+Instead, it made driving the compact family sedan have less noise, vibrations, and emissions with improved fuel efficiency.
+Part of the changes were revised pistons for better fuel combustion, improved connecting rods for a more efficient engine performance, and crankshaft counterweight with firmer grip on the pistons.

 2002: The end of the road

 2002 is the last year of production for the whole Saturn S-Series.
-This is to give way to a Saturn Ion which proved to be more appealing to the consumers.
-The last models of the Saturn SL1 features 15-inch aluminum wheels, head curtain airbags, lower-body panels, and fresh front fascias.
-By this time, it already carried the OnStar Communication System, a system General Motors developed to provide different communication features such as in-vehicle security, hands-free calling, turn-by-turn navigation, subscription-based communications, and remote diagnostics systems.
+This is to give way to the Saturn Ion which proved to be more appealing to the consumers.
+The last models of the Saturn SL1 featured 15-inch aluminum wheels, head curtain airbags, lower-body panels, and fresh front fascias.
+By this time, it already has the OnStar Communication System, a system General Motors developed to provide different communication features such as in-vehicle security, hands-free calling, turn-by-turn navigation, subscription-based communications, and remote diagnostics systems.